samiksha0shukla/AIxAI/README.md

 # Agenteer
-# 🧠 Multi-Model AI Agent with Pydantic AI, LangGraph & Supabase
+# 🧠 AI Agent Builder using Pydantic AI, LangGraph & Supabase

-This project is a **multi-model AI agent** framework built using the latest in AI orchestration, document retrieval, and modular tooling.
+This project is a Autonomous AI Agent Builder using Pydantic AI framework built using the latest in AI orchestration, document retrieval, and modular tooling.
+Introducing **LangGraph** for a complete **agentic workflow**.
+The system is designed as an **AI agent that autonomously builds other AI agents**.
 The system is designed to interpret user requests and automatically define, plan, and build scoped AI solutions by leveraging structured reasoning, document grounding, and agentic LLM pipelines.

+At its core, Agenteer uses a reasoning LLM (like O3-mini or R1) to interpret user requirements, analyze documentation, and define detailed scope documents.
+These are then passed on to specialized coding and routing agents that generate high-quality Pydantic AI agents using relevant documentation and structured prompts.

+An intelligent documentation crawler, semantic retriever, and multi-agent LLM orchestrator come together to handle the entire lifecycle of AI agent generation — from planning to code delivery.

-It combines **LangGraph**, **Pydantic AI**, **Supabase**, **OpenAI**, and a **reasoning engine** to provide an extensible framework for building advanced task-specific agents — with human feedback, modular tools, and RAG (Retrieval-Augmented Generation) at its core.
+It combines **LangGraph**, **Pydantic AI**, **Supabase**, **OpenAI**, and a **reasoning engine** to provide an extensible framework for building advanced task-specific agents — with human feedback (human-in-the-loop), modular tools, and RAG (Retrieval-Augmented Generation) at its core.

 ---